OIRL/Speckle-Hybrid-median-mean/index.md

 ### Python script
-The **hybrid median-mean method** is available as script for Python.
-The function have five parameters:
+The **hybrid median-mean method** is available as a script for Python.
+The function has five parameters:
-- **image**: Corresponds to the noise image
+- **image**: Corresponds to the noise image.
-- **max_kernel_size**: The maximun dimension of the kernel, this number must be odd
+- **max_kernel_size**: The maximun dimension of the kernel, this number must be odd.
-- **figures**: Allow to show the original/noise image (named as *image*) and the denoising image after applied the hybrid median-mean approach; Figures has two options: *True* for displaying both images or *False* for not displaying
+- **figures**: Allow to show the original/noise image (named as *image*) and the denoising image after applied the hybrid median-mean approach; Figures has two options: *True* for displaying both images or *False* for not displaying.
-- **plots**: Allow to select a square region to measure/quantify the speckle contrast and plot the speckle contrast vs number of iterations; Plots has two options *True* or *False*
+- **plots**: Allow to select a square region to measure/quantify the speckle contrast and plot the speckle contrast vs number of iterations; Plots has two options *True* or *False*.
-- **save_image**: Allow to save the final denoising image after applying the hybrid median-mean method; Save_image has two options *True* or *False*
+- **save_image**: Allow to save the final denoising image after applying the hybrid median-mean method; Save_image has two options *True* or *False*.

- Below there is an example for running the hybrid median-mean method in Python
+ Below there is an example for running the hybrid median-mean method in Python:

 ```markdown
 # import library